ElementsProject/lightning/doc/getting-started/advanced-setup/bitcoin-core.md

 - [sauron](https://github.com/lightningd/plugins/tree/master/sauron) is a bitcoin backend plugin relying on [Esplora](https://github.com/Blockstream/esplora).
 - [trustedcoin](https://github.com/nbd-wtf/trustedcoin) is a plugin that uses block explorers (blockstream.info, mempool.space, blockchair.com and blockchain.info) as backends instead of your own bitcoin node.
+- [bps](https://github.com/coinos/bps) is a proxy server that exposes just the RPC commands that lightning needs.
+There's a public endpoint at <https://coinos.io/proxy> or you can host your own.